AleksK26/Modern-Football-Analysis-Using-Data-Science/README.md

 # Modern-Football-Analysis-Using-Data-Science
-This is a project about a modern way to analyze football statistics during matches.
+This is a project about a modern way to analyze football statistics during matches using R programming.
 For more information about the description of our project you can see our presentation.
 All licences and refrences are reserved and mentioned in the presentation file.